 - This is a very good cookie.
 The ginger flavor is off the chain.
 The cookie is chewy, but a bit thin.
 This may have been my ideal cookie if it were thicker.

 - Love the texture, but the flavor doesn’t really do it.
 Has kind of a weird edge on the flavor that I can’t place.

-The Best Way to Grate Fresh Ginger
+What’s the Best Way to Grate Fresh Ginger?

 I came away from this bake off with no fewer than 4 cuts on my fingers from trying to grate tablespoons of fresh ginger with a microplane.
 After crowd-sourcing dozens of recommendations on how to safely grate fresh ginger, here are my top tips: